msdacsystems/hymnalbrowser-lite/README.md

 ## What is Hymnal Browser?

-Hymnal Browser makes it easier for users to present a hymn by just typing its number or searching a keyword.
+Hymnal Browser Lite allows users to quickly find and present hymns by simply entering a hymn number or searching by keyword.
 ![](res/mainmenu.png)

 ## Features